itsahappymedium/gpm/readme.md

 ## Usage

-GPM will read a list of dependencies from a `gpm.json` file that is structured like so:
+GPM will read a list of dependencies from a `gpm.json` file (and if that doesn't exist, `fec.json`) that is structured like so:

 ```json
 {